robwschlegel/theoceancode/content/home/about.md

 # Biography

-Robert Schlegel is an [OFI](https://www.oceanfrontierinstitute.com/) postdoc fellow in the Department of Physical Oceanography at WHOI.
-His research focuses on developing the methodologies that will allow us to harness machine learning for the identification of the forces responsible for the formation of marine heatwaves.
+Robert Schlegel is a data scientist for the FACE-IT project, which aims to understand, document, and make available the most important drivers of change in Arctic fjord ecosystems.
+He is based out of the Institut de la Mer de Villefranche (IMEV), a research outpost for Sorbonne Université.